France - Special needs education within the education system

 This sector, which is mainly under the authority of the Ministry of Labour, Social Relations and Solidarity, has a two-fold responsibility:

-- Social protection of the child, for the benefit of youths temporarily deprived of family support: this mission is performed by social services, in particular Social Assistance for the Child, under the authority of the chairman of the General council.
+- Social protection of the child, for the benefit of young people temporarily deprived of family support: this mission is performed by social services, in particular Social Assistance for the Child, under the authority of the Chairperson of the General Council.

-- Legal protection of youths, with regard to endangered or delinquent youths who have been sentenced to educational assistance measures: this mission is carried out by the Juvenile Court judge.
+- Legal protection of young people, with regard to at-risk or delinquent young people who have been sentenced to educational assistance measures; Juvenile Court judges perform this task.